Tim

 Chest Compressions

-Immediate, high quality chest compressions with minimal interruptions are the backbone of any resuscitation attempt.
+Therefore, immediate, high quality chest compressions with minimal interruptions are the backbone of any resuscitation attempt.
 Move the person on to their back on a hard surface.

 If you're doing chest compressions, count out loud so that you and anyone else present know how many have been given.
 This will help minimise the interruption when ventilating the patient.
 Don't worry if you lose count, just guess where you are and carry on.